Stage IV Oropharyngeal Cancer

 Concomitant Radiation Therapy With Targeted Agents

 Induction Chemoradiation Therapy Followed by Concomitant Chemoradiation Therapy

-The management of stage III carcinomas of the oropharynx is complex and requires multidisciplinary input to establish the optimal treatment.
+The management of stage IV carcinomas of the oropharynx is complex and requires multidisciplinary input to establish the optimal treatment.

 Standard treatment options:

-- Radiation therapy for patients with cancer of the tonsil.
-Hyperfractionated radiation therapy yields a higher control rate than standard fractionated radiation therapy for patients with stage III cancer of the oropharynx, but this has not resulted in an increase in overall survival.[Level of evidence: 1iiA]
+- Radiation therapy alone (with altered fractionation) for patients who are not candidates for chemotherapy.[9,10] Altered fractionated radiation therapy yields a higher control rate and survival rate than standard fractionated radiation therapy (SFX) only for patients with stage IV cancer of the oropharynx.[9-11,11-13][Level of evidence: 1iiA]

 Treatment options under clinical evaluation:

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage IV oropharyngeal cancer.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.